 Refer to Figure 9 and Table 2 or Table 3 to connect conduit or a power cord.
+Connect the protective earth ground first.

 Insert each wire into the appropriate terminal until the insulation is seated against the connector with no bare wire exposed.
 Tug gently after insertion to make sure that there is a secure connection.
 If necessary, remove the connector from the PCBA for easier wiring of the terminals.